SARAHRODGARCIA/THUNDER/README.md

 # THUNDER ⚡
-THUNDER is a machine learning pipeline for multi-label fraud detection in transactional data.
-It uses label-specific oversampling (SMOTENC) and threshold tuning to improve recall for rare frauds while maintaining precision, and supports easy feature expansion for time-dependent or rare fraud types.

-THUNDER – Fraud Detection in Transactional Data

 THUNDER is a machine learning pipeline designed to detect rare and time-sensitive frauds in transactional datasets.
 It combines advanced techniques such as label-specific oversampling (SMOTENC) and threshold tuning to improve recall for rare fraud types while maintaining reasonable precision.

 Key Features: